A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Paul Tsongas had beaten Bill Clinton to the Presidential nomination?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.
-Alternate Historian and 1 other(s) like this article.

 In 1941,on this day the 42nd President of the United States Paul Efthemios Tsongas was born in Lowell, Massachusetts.
 An abbreviated version of President Tsongas on Althist web site.